 Impact Certification provides standardized project reporting with science-based metrics and scores for social equity, human health, and environmental impacts.

 CFC’s Impact Certification provides Microsoft with quantified, reportable outcomes that are central to ensuring the most positive impact from our investments.
 We are excited to have a scoring mechanism to help us evaluate each project’s ability to improve social equity, human health, and ecosystem services.—Holly Beale, Environmental Sustainability Lead for Datacenter Community Development

-From cooling hot city streets to inclusive community design, Impact Certification encompasses the first ever holistic environmental and social framework for assessing and demonstrating impacts of trees.
+From cooling hot city streets to inclusive co-creation with frontline communities, Impact Certification is the first ever science-based and standardized framework to assess, demonstrate, and report on the impacts of trees.

 Trees can transform a neighborhood and the lives of its residents.
-However, nonprofits and government leading projects often struggle to find upfront funding to plant trees.
-Private-sector dollars can accelerate projects and spark action.
+However, nonprofits and government often struggle to find upfront funds.
+Private-sector dollars can accelerate planting projects and spark action.